kunukn/aim/README.md

 `aim.stop()` stop the library

+`aim.remove(target)` remove the target.
+Target can either be a DOM element or an object with id `{id: 'the-given-id-when-the-target-was-added'}`.

-`aim.updatePosition(element)` Tell the library to update it's internal information of where the element is positioned.
+`aim.updatePosition(target)` Tell the library to update it's internal information of where the element is positioned.
+Target can either be a DOM element or an object with id.